loulblemo/simple_multi_app_server/README.md

 Now everything will run under the prefix `/app1`, so the index of the app is reachable at `localhost:5000/app1` and the `/compute` endpoint is reachable at `localhost:5000/app1/compute`

-Finally, with docker-compose and nginx we demonstrate how app1 and app2 can both work under their own prefixes, and we add a simple load-balancer which will be able to forward requests to multiple instances of the same services, you can test that using
+Finally, with docker-compose and nginx we demonstrate how app1 and app2 can both work under their own prefixes, and we add a simple load-balancer which will be able to forward requests to multiple instances of the same services.
+Also, we map everything under port 80 which is the default for http.

+You can test that calling:

 `launch.sh`

+Now you can reach
+* app1 at `localhost/app1`
+* its compute function at `localhost/app1/compute`
+* app2 at `localhost/app1`
+* the `/compute` endpoint for app2 at `localhost/app2/compute`
+* and finally main_app which is just the entry point at `localhost`